PirateNetwork/multicoin-light-client-ffi/README.md

-# zcash-light-client-ffi
+# pirate-light-client-ffi

 This project is designed for two things:

-1. Provide language bindings for the zcash rust library, in the `rust` directory.
+1. Provide language bindings for the pirate rust library, in the `rust` directory.
 2. Packaging for common dependency managers within those language eco systems.

 Currently implemented is building for apple platforms as an `xcframework` and for distribution via Swift Package Manager.